-- The Committee meets at least twice per year.
-The meetings are scheduled to permit timely review of the annual financial statements and reports.
-Additional meetings may be held as deemed necessary by the Chair of the Committee or as requested by the external auditors. - The Chair of the Committee will constitute a meeting as per the requirements of the Community Charter. - The Committee Chair will be included in the agenda setting process. - The person designated by the Committee to act as Secretary will prepare minutes for all meetings.
+- The Committee meets on a quarterly basis.
+Additional meetings may be held as deemed necessary by the Chair of the Committee or the Chief Administrative Officer/Executive Director of Human Resources. - The Chair of the Committee will constitute a meeting as per the requirements of the Community Charter. - The Committee Chair will be included in the agenda setting process. - The person designated by the Committee to act as Secretary will prepare minutes for all meetings. - Meetings will follow the procedures outlined in the Council Procedures Bylaw.